kclandry/Module-2-Markdown/Markdown Examples.md

 It will also include the link to [the readme file in this depostiory,](../master/README.md) as well as the [link to an external web site.](https://en.wikipedia.org/wiki/Markdown "Markdown on Wikipedia")

->It won't contain everything, but it will hold the blockquotes,
+>It won't contain everything, but it will hold the blockquote,

 * The
 * Bulleted